Elliot See: NASA

 In 1962, See applied to become a NASA astronaut.
 After undergoing preliminary evaluations, medical tests, and interviews during the selection process, See was selected to be in NASA's second group of astronauts, known as The New Nine.
 He was 35 at the time of his selection; the oldest in the group.
 On his selection, he said "Overwhelmed isn't the right word.
 I was amazed and certainly pleased.
 It's a very great honor."
 At the time of his selection, See had logged more than 3,900 hours of flying time, including more than 3,300 in jet aircraft.
 He drove from Edwards with fellow civilian pilot Neil Armstrong to start his new career in Houston, Texas, where the new Manned Spacecraft Center (MSC) was under construction.

 Every astronaut was assigned a core competency, a special area in which they had to develop expertise, by the NASA Astronaut Office.
 The knowledge they gathered could then be shared with the others, and the astronaut-expert was expected to provide astronaut input to the spacecraft designers and engineers.
 See's special area of expertise was the spacecraft electrical and sequential systems, and the coordination of mission planning.
 See was tasked with determining if the crewed lunar landing should occur in direct sunlight or using light reflected from the Earth.
 To help make the decision, he flew helicopters and airplanes wearing special welding goggles to simulate different lighting conditions.
 See also landed helicopters with Jim Lovell on lava flows that simulated the terrain on the Moon.

 See was announced as the backup pilot for Gemini 5 on February 8, 1965, with Armstrong serving as the backup command pilot.
 They were the first civilians selected for a spaceflight.
 Gemini 5 was launched on August 21, 1965.
 Early in the flight, a problem was discovered with the fuel cells, and the flight controllers considered ending the mission early.
-See had worked with General Electric in developing the fuel cells and was confident that they could find a solution to the problem.
-Flight Director Chris Kraft gave them 24 hours to fix the problem or he would terminate the flight early.
+See, who had worked with General Electric in developing the fuel cells, was confident that they could find a solution.
+Flight Director Chris Kraft gave them 24 hours to fix the problem.
 After working through the night, they diagnosed the problem and developed procedures that allowed the astronauts to fix the fuel cells, which allowed the mission to continue.